NCAS-CMS/cf-python/docs/source/installation.rst

 **Python versions**
 -------------------

-As of version 3.0.0, cf works for Python 3 only.

-(Versions 2.x of cf work for Python 2 only.)
+cf works only for Python 3.5 or later.
+(Versions 2.x of cf work only for Python 2.7.)

 ----